OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 HTTP Strict Transport Security (HSTS) instructs the user's browser to always request the site over HTTPS, and also prevents the user from bypassing certificate warnings.
 See the [HTTP Strict Transport Security cheatsheet](HTTP_Strict_Transport_Security_Cheat_Sheet.md) for further information on implementing HSTS.

-### Consider Using Public Key Pinning

-HTTP Public Key Pinning (HPKP) is used to associate a specific certificate with a domain name, in order to prevent an attacker performing a man in the middle attack with a different (but trusted) certificate.
-See the [Certificate and Public Key Pinning article](https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning#http-pinning) for further information in implementing HPKP.

-HPKP is controversial, and that while it is currently supported in Firefox and some other browsers, it has been removed from [Chrome](https://www.chromestatus.com/feature/5903385005916160), and is considered deprecated by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Public-Key-Pins).
-As such, careful consideration of the risks should be made before implementing it.

 ### Consider the use of Client-Side Certificates

 In a typical configuration, TLS is used with a certificate on the server so that the client is able to verify the identity of the server, and to provide an encrypted connection between them.
 However, there are two main weaknesses with this approach: